Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 This means we need to share:

-With this architecture, we are able to add and remove web servers from the load balancer.
+With this architecture, we can add and remove web servers from the load balancer.

 3 Problems to solve